What Is Interrogative Mood?

 How to Make Yes-no Questions?

-To make a 'yes-no question', first you have to put the 'auxiliary verb' at the beginning of the sentence.
-In other words, you have to change the place of the 'subject and the auxiliary verb comes first.
+To form a 'yes-no question', you typically need to place the 'auxiliary verb' at the beginning of the sentence.
+This involves changing the position of the 'subject and auxiliary verb, so that the auxiliary verb comes first.
 Pay attention to the examples:

 Remember to use a 'question mark,' at the end of the 'interrogative sentence.'

 Wh-pronouns are typically used alone before verbs and cannot be followed by a noun.

 Wh-determiners, on the other hand, are used before a noun to indicate which thing or things are being referred to.

 Wh-adverbs can appear at the beginning of a clause and modify the verb, adjective, or other adverb that follows.

 To form 'wh-questions', we typically begin the sentence with a wh-word which is used to ask for specific information or clarification.
 After the wh-word, we use a yes-no question.